GET TO KNOW ME: everything you need to know about wicker

 We combine wicker with leather, metal and fabrics to best meet your expectations.

-HOW DID IT ALL START?
+HOW DID IT ALL BEGIN?

 Anyone with time and a bit of manual skills could create any furniture

-A SHORT LESSON IN WICKER GROWING
+A SHORT LESSON ON WICKER GROWING

 Long story short - wicker cultivation requires little energy and is safe